 This report provides a Transit Police statistical update of "Public Trust" complaints (Division 3) and "Service and Policy" complaints (Division 5) under the Police Act.
-Information for January - September 2022 is provided as well as trending comparison for the years 2017 to 2021.
+Information for January - March 2023 is provided as well as trending comparison for the years 2018 to 2022.
+To summarize, in 2023 Q1, there were no Ordered Files.
+Historically, we have grouped s.
+89 investigations with s.
+93 for the Police Board reports.
+The one Admissible complaint in 2023 Q1 remains active.